 1. Size of the System

 This is used to measure how much power your home or property requires.
-Typically, the more power you need in your home, the bigger the solar panel size required, and the higher the cost of installation.
+Typically, the more power you need in your home, the bigger the solar panel size required and the higher the installation cost.

 Therefore, before buying a solar panel, you should know precisely how much electricity your home consumes and by how much you need your electric bill reduced.